s0stratos/ranatica/HOW.md

 - use drama and collect similar sentences and watch them together
 - don't use too many different stages of the language

+## COGNITIVE CULTURAL JOURNEY

+We learn a language not simply by projecting categories from other languages onto it but by navigating the cultural space of that language.
+Concepts, idioms, fine lexicon structure (antonyms, synonyms, derivation), lexical and grammatical expectations (being able to complete / finish a cut sentence) are all very important aspects of language acquisition

 ## EMOTIONAL CONNECTIONS

 We learn by copying people and things we are interested in.